 Fat and Fit Better than Skinny and Unfit

 You want to live longer, right?
-To achieve that are you better off being fat and fit, or better off being skinny but unfit?
-The title of the article probably gives the answer away.
+To achieve that, are you better off being fat and fit, or better off being skinny but unfit?
+The title of the article probably provides the answer..
 Fitness trumps fat.
-Fitness is far more important the medical profession appreciates or realizes.
-High fitness overcomes many chronic disease.
+Fitness is far more important than the medical profession appreciates or realizes.
+High fitness overcomes the ill effects of many chronic diseases.

 The largest study on fitness, body weight, and longevity was published in the British Journal of Sports Medicine in November of 2024 and found that people who are aerobically fit significantly reduced their risk of premature death, even if they are obese – not just overweight – but obese.

 Listen to this.
-Being fit cut the risk of premature death by half for people with obesity, compared to those who are normal weight but unfit.
+Being fit cuts the risk of premature death by half for people with obesity, compared to those who are normal weight but unfit.
 Fat and fit trumps skinny and unfit.

-In Add Five Years to Your Life we discussed how improving fitness reduces mortality more than treating chronic disease point to a study by Kokkinos.
-Kokkinos in his study on the benefits of fitness found this: Over a ten-year period being in the lowest 20% of cardiorespiratory fitness (CRF) increases your risk of death 400%.
-Having hypertension increases your risk only 14%, cardiovascular disease increases your risk 28%, cancer increases it 33%, diabetes increases it 34% and smoking increases it 40%.
-Simply moving your fitness levels from the bottom quintile of fitness to the next lower quintile will reduce your 10 year mortality from 400% to 288%.
+In Add Five Years to Your Life we discussed how improving fitness reduces mortality more than treating chronic disease pointing to a study by Kokkinos.
+Kokkinos in his study on the benefits of fitness found this: Over ten years being in the lowest 20% of cardiorespiratory fitness (CRF) increases your risk of death by 400%.
+Having hypertension increases your risk by only 14%, cardiovascular disease increases your risk by 28%, cancer increases it 33%, diabetes increases it 34% and smoking increases it 40%.
+Simply moving your fitness levels from the bottom quintile of fitness to the next lower quintile will reduce your 10-year mortality from 400% to 288%.

 To get out of that bottom quintile or 20% can be as easy as brisk walking.
 Even if you have little desire to be ultra fit, just get up and move around and walk more than you currently are.